mboughaba/vim-lessmess/README.md

 ```vim
 let g:enable_lessmess_onsave = 0
 ```
-To remove (on demand) trailing white-spaces, fix mixed-indent and remove newlines at the end of file all at once, call the following command:
+To remove `ondemand` trailing white-spaces, fix mixed-indents and remove newlines at the end of file all at once, call the following command:
 ```vim
 LessmessExecute
 ```

 ### Simple white-spaces highlighting
-I personally don't see a need of white-space highlighting, if I know they will be removed when I save.
+I personally don't see a need of white-space highlighting, as long as I am confident they will be removed when I save.
 Nevertheless, to toggle highlighting of hidden characters, use command below.
 ```vim
 LessmessDisplayToggle
 ```
-This is simply calling vim native toggle list, I highly believe that syntax highlighting for white-spaces is a bit overkill.
-So why not just use ViM built-in list.
+This is simply calling vim native toggle list, I highly believe that syntax highlighting for white-spaces is a bit overkill in many cases so why not just use something as simple as ViM built-in list.

 ### Configuration